OCHyams/dexter/Commands.md

     DexExpectStepOrder(index)

     Args:
-    index: int          Position in sequence of DexExpectStepOrder commands
+      index (int): Position in sequence of DexExpectStepOrder commands

 ### Description
 Expect the line this command is found on to be stepped on before all other